xpladev/docs/content/en/learn/learn/glossary.md

 ## Tendermint Consensus

-The consensus procedure used by the XPLA Chain.
+The consensus procedure used by the CONX Chain.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Check out the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

-## XPLA Chain Core
+## CONX Chain Core

-The official source code for the XPLA Chain.
+The official source code for the CONX Chain.

-For more information on the XPLA Chain core, see [XPLA Chain core module specifications]({{< ref "/develop/develop/core-modules/overview" >}}).
+For more information on the CONX Chain core, see [CONX Chain core module specifications]({{< ref "/develop/develop/core-modules/overview" >}}).

 ## Mainnet

-The XPLA Chain's network where all transactions take place.
+The CONX Chain's network where all transactions take place.

 ## XPLA Vault

-XPLA Chain's native wallet and platform for swaps, governance, and staking.
+CONX Chain's native wallet and platform for swaps, governance, and staking.
 In XPLA Vault, you can send, receive, and stake XPLA coins.
 You can also participate in governance and vote on proposals.

 To learn how to install and get started using XPLA Vault, visit the [XPLA Vault tutorial]({{< ref "xpla-vault/vaults" >}}).